LucaDeGrandis/text_metrics_wrapper/README.md

 # text_metrics_wrapper
-A wrapper aroung many text summarization/translation metrics
+A wrapper around some system translation metrics

 # DISCLAIMER
 This is not a custom implementation of metrics, just a wrapper around existing packages.